The NeuroMeditations on this page were not professionally recorded.

-The negative impacts of stress is well documented as is the connection between stress and many diseases.
+The negative impacts of stress is well documented as is the connection between stress and many issues affecting the body and the mind.
 The first step to reducing stress is to consider all the things you are doing and if there are any that can be eliminated.
 We are not designed to live constantly in a high stress state; our "over doing" is a huge contributor to high stress levels.
-Meditation and other tools can help bring your stressed state into calm and homeostasis.

 How to Recognize a ‘HOT’ Cingulate